Recursive Tree Grammar Autoencoders: Experiments and Discussion

 The median results ($\pm$ inter-quartile ranges) are shown in Table~\ref{tab:optimization}.
-We observe that RTG-AEs clearly outperform GVAEs on expressions ($p < 0.01$ in a Wilcoxon rank-sum test with Bonferroni correction) as well as the other models by a difference of several inter-quartile ranges.
+We observe that RTG-AEs significantly outperform all baselines on both data sets ($p < 0.01$ in a Wilcoxon rank-sum test) by a difference of several inter-quartile ranges.
 For SMILES, CMA-ES couldn't find any semantically valid molecule for GVAE and achieved a negative median score for all methods but RTG-AE.
-We note that, on both data sets, Bayesian optimization performed better than CMA-ES \cite{Kusner2017}.
+We note that, on both data sets, Bayesian optimization performed better than CMA-ES \citep{Kusner2017}.
 Still, our results show that even the weaker CMA-ES optimizer can consistently achieve good scores in the RTG-AE latent space.
-We believe there are two reasons for this: First, the higher rate of syntactically correct trees for RTG-AE (refer to Table~\ref{tab:syntactic_correctness}); second, because recursive processing tends to cluster similar trees together \cite{Paassen2020IJCNN,Tino2003} in a fractal fashion, such that an optimizer only needs to find a viable cluster and optimize within it.
+We believe there are two reasons for this: First, the higher rate of syntactically correct trees for RTG-AE (refer to Table~\ref{tab:syntactic_correctness}); second, because recursive processing tends to cluster similar trees together \citep{Paassen2020IJCNN,Tino2003} in a fractal fashion, such that an optimizer only needs to find a viable cluster and optimize within it.
 Figure~\ref{fig:coding_space} shows a t-SNE visualization of the latent spaces, revealing that the recursive models provide more distinct clusters, compared to GVAE, and that trees inside the cluster with best objective function value have lower variance compared to GVAE.